 A note to the professor of record: Fully aware that most departments don’t fancy granting “workshop credit” for such courses that are not taken at the home institution, we advise you to perceive the PSP student experience holistically; that is, though workshops are the core of the PSP academic experience, they are “multi-genre” workshops that seek to explore the boundaries and interplay of genres.
 In addition, the reading-regime centered on English-language translations of Czech-language masterpieces serves as a comparative-literature component of the independent-study experience.
 All of the readings and symposia center on craft lectures and/or Q&A. We advise professors of record to contract with the student for three or four hours of credit, though we may modify the regime such that a student may legitimately earn up to six.
 If your student is a graduate, we advise that the personal essay be a minimum of 2,500 words; the reading list will be adjusted accordingly.

-Please note that all PSP faculty are tenured full professors at respected, accredited institutions of higher learning.
+Please note that all PSP faculty are full, or retired full, professors at respected, accredited institutions of higher learning.
 Note also that all faculty are extremely well published, and well regarded, as creative writers and academicians.